Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Yes.
 - [ ] No.

 ### You have an Azure Active Directory (Azure AD) tenant named contoso.com that contains the users shown in the following table.
-You create and enforce an Azure AD Identity Protection user risk policy that has the following settings: ✑ Assignment: Include Group1, Exclude Group2 ✑ Conditions: Sign-in risk of Medium and above ✑ Access: Allow access, Require password change For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point
+You create and enforce an Azure AD Identity Protection user risk policy that has the following settings: ✑ Assignment: Include Group1, Exclude Group2 ✑ Conditions: Sign-in risk of Medium and above ✑ Access: Allow access, Require password change

 ![Question 70 part 1](images/question70_1.jpg)
 ![Question 70 part 2](images/question70_2.jpg)